idio-lang/DIPS/source/scheme/advanced-scheme.rst

  )

-and whatever else is necessary for every class where all the ``...`` are identical-across-classes tracts of code and you already have ``name``, ``parent`` and all the field names in your hands?
+and whatever else is necessary for every class where all the ``...`` are tracts of code that are identical across all classes when you already have ``name``, ``parent`` and all the field names in your hands?
 The ``define-class`` call has been given everything it needs to know, the rest of it should get built automatically.

 To help create those chunks of code the Schemers have come up with :ref:`quasiquoting <quasiquoting>` and, normally, a macro will return